-Mariners’ roster shuffle continues: Christian Bergman selected from Tacoma
+Mariners’ latest roster shuffle pays off as Christian Bergman delivers crucial relief

 "Another day, another new guy," Mariners manager Scott Servais said.
 This time, it's right-hander Christian Bergman who joined the Mariners from Tacoma.

-The Mariners continued shuffling their roster on Sunday: The club selected right-handed pitcher Christian Bergman from Class AAA Tacoma and sent right-handed pitcher Rob Whalen to Tacoma.
+The Mariners continued shuffling the roster on Sunday: The club selected right-handed pitcher Christian Bergman from Class AAA Tacoma and sent right-handed pitcher Rob Whalen to Tacoma.

 “Another day, another new guy,” manager Scott Servais said.